 I am also not very fond of the side-characters that make up the cast of classmates.
 The manga makes a point of explaining that Tadano and Komi’s school is filled with various weirdos, which leads to some strange jokes.
 Najimi Osana is introduced as a pathological liar of indeterminable gender.
 After two jokes about their gender, this whole aspect of Osana’s character is dropped in favor of focusing on her ability to maintain countless friendships with ease.
 Similarly, Himiko Agari is introduced as a girl that can’t deal with social interaction either, but instead of befriending Komi she settles on becoming her loyal dog.

-This leads to odd scenes with erotic overtones, like Agari striking hentai poses thinking Komi was about to photograph her or Osana remarking that Tadano’s determination is making them moist.
+This leads to odd scenes with erotic overtones, like Agari striking hentai poses thinking Komi was about to photograph her.
+Or Osana remarking that Tadano’s determination is making them moist.
 The internet keeps insisting not to “lewd” Komi and I agree that it’s not a story where fan-service fits comfortably into the presentation.
-It’s just that Tomihito Oda appears to be on a different page in that regard.
+It’s Tomihito Oda who appears to be on a different page in that regard.

 I am going to pick up volume 2 of the series.
 While I hope to see improvements in the cast of side-characters and I’d like the suggestive content to be dialed down a notch, I am invested enough in Komi’s story to want to see at least a little more.
 Oda’s creative direction and knack for visual gags elevates the manga beyond the average comedy series, and I am also curious to see what role Tadano will be playing in future chapters.